Felony and Misdemeanor

 Felony or misdemeanor convictions may prevent some medical students from completing their experiential education requirements or obtaining licensure after graduation due to site or state restrictions.
 Check with the schools to which you plan to apply for more information on the potential implications of certain convictions on licensure in their state.

-You must disclose your felony or misdemeanor conviction(s) even if you have a pending petition for expungement before the court on the date you submit your AMCAS application, unless a state-specific law to not disclose applies (refer to state-specific notifications below).
+You must indicate whether you have ever been convicted of, or pleaded guilty or no contest to, a felony or misdemeanor crime.
+You must disclose your felony or misdemeanor conviction(s), even if you have a pending petition for expungement before the court on the date you submit your AMCAS application, unless a state-specific law to not disclose applies (refer to state-specific notifications below).

 Felonies or Misdemeanors You Do Not Need to Disclose

-• Arrested but not charged.
+• You were arrested but not charged.

-• Arrested and found guilty but received an executive pardon.
+• You received an executive pardon.

 If Yes to Felony or Misdemeanor

-If you answer Yes to the felony or misdemeanor question, you will have 1,325 characters to explain the circumstances of your conviction, including the number of conviction(s), the nature of the offense(s) leading to conviction(s), the date(s) and location(s) of conviction(s), the sentence(s) imposed, and the type(s) of rehabilitation.
+If you answer Yes to the felony or misdemeanor question, you will have 1,325 characters (including spaces) to explain the circumstances of your conviction, including the number of conviction(s), the nature of the offense(s) leading to conviction(s), the date(s) and location(s) of conviction(s), the sentence(s) imposed, and the type(s) of rehabilitation.

 State-Specific Notifications About Felony and Misdemeanor Crimes